kylemanna/blog.kylemanna.com/_posts/2013-12-14-long-rang-zip-musings.md

 ---
 {% include JB/setup %}

 I stumbled upon [lrzip](https://github.com/ckolivas/lrzip) and was curious about it's viability as an archive compression tool for my old project files.
 Due to the infrequent access, I don't care much about compression/decompression time, but I do care about the size as they are backed-up to the cloud via obnam.
 I recorded the compression/decompression times just for my amusement, the system is an i5-2500K with 16 GB of RAM.
-Filesize is the ultimate determining factory though hence the reason I chose ZPAQ for the compression algorithm.
+Filesize is the ultimate determining factor and the reason I chose ZPAQ for the compression algorithm.

 ## Tests